How to Implement Passwordless Authentication

 In addition to the type of passwordless solution, you’ll also need to choose the platform.
 There are platforms such as Windows Hello for Business that are designed to support passwordless authentication.

 The type of authentication and the platform you use will be highly dependent on your organization, its needs, and its need for integration.

 If you want a truly passwordless solution, you need your team prepared for a shift in processes and infrastructure.
 Passwordless solutions are more secure.
 But there are things to think about.

-if you’re using phone numbers or texts to secure accounts, you also need to make sure that the user’s devices are secured; you will need to link into business phones and may need to deploy business phones to your team if not already deployed.
-If you’re using emails for OTP passcodes or magic links, you need to make sure that each user’s emails are secure, and that they understand the importance of securing their emails.
+First, if you’re using phone numbers or texts to secure accounts, you also need to make sure that the user’s devices are secured.
+You will need to link into business phones and may need to deploy business phones to your team if not already deployed.
+Then, if you’re using emails for OTP passcodes or magic links, you need to make sure that each user’s emails are secure, and that they understand the importance of securing their emails.

 One of the major advantages of passwordless authentication is that it’s intuitive.
 Your employees will be walked through each step of the process by the platform itself.
 But it still is a change that needs to be discussed with your team — and some training may need to occur throughout the transition.

 As with any major infrastructure shift, changing authentication services can take time.
 Companies are going to need to transition the entirety of their authentication service over to a passwordless dynamic at once, which may require some level of business disruption.
 An MSP can help an organization plan ahead for this, determining the best ways in which to switch over to passwordless authentication and the ways to manage the transition with the least possible disruption.